thomaspatzke/EQUEL/README.md

 #### Aggregation Expression

 Multiple aggregation expressions are applied to each other in order of their appearance.
-An aggregation expression follows the syntax stated above and can end with a name assignment by:
+An aggregation expression follows the syntax stated above and can be prefixed with a nesting specification and end with a name assignment:

 ```
-... | agg ... as name | ...
+... | [agg <target>] ... [as <name>] | ...
 ```

-The name can be used to refer to a particular aggregation from postprocessing and output plugins.
+The target name can be used to refer to a particular aggregation as nesting target from other aggregations or from postprocessing and output expressions.
 Further aggregations are nested into the previous aggregation.
-If the agg keyword is used in a later aggregation, it creates a new aggregation instead of the default nesting behavior.
+If the agg keyword is used in a later aggregation after the first one, it must be followed by an already defined aggregation name.
+The new aggregation is then nested into the specified aggregation instead of the default behavior.

+An aggregation is named agg*i* if no name is specified. *i* is an incrementing counter starting with 1.

 #### Postprocessing and Output Expressions